MrNed/nedscodon-usage-tables/python_codon_tables/README.rst

     :target: https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables/actions/workflows/build.yml
     :alt: GitHub CI build status

-Provides codon usage tables as dictionnaries, for Python 3+.
+Provides codon usage tables as dictionaries, for Python 3+.

 Tables for the following organisms are provided with the library (any other table can be downloaded using a TaxID):